We participate in the American Medical College Application Services (AMCAS) of the Association of American Medical Colleges.

 You should file your AMCAS application no later than October 15 of the year preceding the one for which you wish to be admitted.
 We will require additional information from all applicants.
-Once your AMCAS application has been submitted and verified, we will contact you by email and direct you to a website where you can complete our online secondary application.
-Applications are strongly encouraged to submit the AMCAS application as early as possible.
+Once your AMCAS application has been submitted and verified, we will contact you by email and direct you to complete our online secondary application.
+This supplemental application will allow you to more fully describe your reasons for applying to the School, as well as indicate your specific areas of interest.
+We use this information to select the most appropriate faculty members to meet with you, should you be invited to ISMMS for an interview.
+Applicants are strongly encouraged to submit the AMCAS application as early as possible.

 You may submit the secondary application from July 1 through November 1.
 The earliest date of notification of acceptance to the MD/PhD program is generally January of the year of matriculation.
 If you are admitted to the School, you must acknowledge receipt of the offer within two weeks after receipt of notification.

 Important Dates for MD/PhD Entry:

 When submitting to the AMCAS, make sure to designate the Icahn School of Medicine at Mount Sinai as the recipient, and indicate that you are interested in our MD/PhD program––this will then lead to additional essay prompts.
 Upon selecting our MD/PhD program, you will be asked to choose potential fields for your PhD (these choices are purely informational and not binding).

 Please send all admissions materials, with the exception of the supplementary application, to AMCAS.
 All letters of recommendation should be submitted to AMCAS via their letter reception services.
 There is no need to send duplicate copies to our admissions office.

 PhD Training Areas